Tibing/howtomake.software/blog/why-reducer-is-reducer.md

 <hr>

-## Understanding reduce the concept
+## Understanding reduce concept

-In this section, I'm going to take an array to reduce method and build a *reducer* concept based on it.
+In this section, I'm going to take an array reduce method and build a *reducer* concept based on it.
 First of all, here we have an array and a *reduce* call:

 ```typescript